bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-01-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #25943][] rpc: Add a parameter to sendrawtransaction which sets a maximum value for unspendable outputs.
-FIXME:glozow
+- [Bitcoin Core #25943][] adds a parameter to the `sendrawtransaction` RPC to limit the amount of funds burned per output.
+If the transaction contains an output whose script is heuristically deemed to be unspendable (one with an `OP_RETURN`, an invalid opcode, or exceeding the maximum script size) and whose value is greater than `maxburnamount`, it will not be submitted to the mempool.
+By default, the amount is set to zero, protecting users from unintentionally burning funds.

 - [Bitcoin Core #26595][] wallet: be able to specify a wallet name and passphrase to migratewallet FIXME:bitschmidty